michee/telespark/README.md

 The lifecycle of the application begins with identifying a need from stackeholders or internally.
 The team would have a design session where the specs for the application are stated and broken down into Tasks.
+Then the team would implement the application using TDD.

 The Backend is composed of many services and cron jobs (data-pipeline) which are most likely orchestrated by a resource handler, eg Apache Aurora/Mesos or Kubernetes.
-Its a good idea to have a configuration file listing all Currently active cron jobs (and services) and how much resources or instances they need. per environment.
+Its a good idea to have a configuration file (repo) listing all Currently active cron jobs (and services) and how much resources or instances they need. per environment.
 Assuming there are at least two environments testing/integration and production.